carpentry-org/gt4carp/README.md

     repository: 'github://carpentry-org/gt4carp:master/src';
     load.

-"this will also register the Lepiter booklet"BaselineOfCarp loadLepiter
+"this will also register the Lepiter booklet"#BaselineOfCarp asClass loadLepiter
 ```

 ## Missing